 - And now onwards windows create restore points regularly.

-Configure System Restore on Windows 10
+How to Configure System Restore on Windows 10

 Now After Enable the system protection you have to adjust the disk space to manage and store the System Restore points.
 System Restore is useless without drive space in which to store its restore points For this you have to allow disk space, Under “Disk Space Usage,” you can adjust the maximum storage space dedicated to storing restore points.